Low E Glass To Inert Argon - Window Glass Energy Efficiency

 Low E Glazing

-Low E coating is a thin nearly invisible metallic substance used to lower a window's U-value.
-Low E windows also reflect the sun's heat away from the home and keeping indoor air cooler.
-If you live in a sunny climate, Low E glass can filter the sun's UVA and UVB rays preventing fading of fabrics in your home like drapes, furniture, and carpets.
+Low E coating is a thin, nearly invisible metallic substance used to lower a window's U-value.
+Low-E windows also reflect the sun's heat away from the home, helping keep indoor air cooler.
+If you live in a sunny climate, Low-E glass can filter the sun's UVA and UVB rays, preventing fading of fabrics in your home, such as drapes, furniture, and carpets.

 About Toulmin Kitchen & Bath Design - We're West Alabama's award-winning, premier kitchen and bath showroom.
 We're experts who are known for a design-build process that makes the construction process stress-free.
 Contact us to schedule an appointment for a design consultation.